TheTechRobo/Super-Mario-War/README.md

 ### Something you might want to know

 Make sure you play around with the controls a bit before trying to create an important map.
-Just remember that pressing S saves instantly to what ever map name is in the upper right corner, overwriting whatever was there before.
+Just remember that pressing S saves instantly to whatever map name is in the upper right corner, overwriting whatever was there before.

 You can also press **F1** in the editor to bring up a help screen, in case you need it.